andersonmolter1/LTG-RC-Car/README.md

 Drag and drop these files onto your raspberry pi boot drive.

+### Creating Your Own Hotspot from Your Windows Laptop

+Select the Start  button, then select Settings  > Network & Internet > Mobile hotspot.

+For Share my Internet connection from, choose the Internet connection you want to share.

+Select Edit > enter a new network name and password > Save.

+Turn on Share my Internet connection with other devices.

+To connect on the other device, go to the Wi-Fi settings on that device, find your network name, select it, enter the password, and then connect.

 ### Using the Image
 A Rasbian image has been provided which already contains the software and services needed to run the car.